cristinacolpos/PELA-blocks/README.md

 If you don't find what you need, consider adding it, contact us or check out the many other excellent design available.

-[Yeggi search for LEGO](http://www.yeggi.com/q/lego/) [Thingiverse](https://www.thingiverse.com/groups/parametric-lego) is an alternate source of these and other block designs.
+[Yeggi search for LEGO](http://www.yeggi.com/q/lego/) [Thingiverse Parametric LEGO Group](https://www.thingiverse.com/groups/parametric-lego) are alternate sourcse of these and other block designs.

 ## Contact ##